Applib-HarmonyOS/JustBar/README.md

 ## Future Work
-Since there is no alternate api for setColorFilter in HMOS platform, custom attributes - app:selectedColor, app:unSelectedColor, app:selectedIconColor, app:unSelectedIconColor  is currently not supported.
+Since there is no alternate api for setColorFilter in HMOS platform, custom attributes - app:selectedColor, app:unSelectedColor, app:selectedIconColor, app:unSelectedIconColor are supported for limited colors because of platform dependency (not all the colors like in android).
 As a result, user needs to call the createColorMatrix function and pass a colorCode as an argument which will internally call setColorMatrix(createColorMatrix(selectedColor)) to change the color of the drawable.
 Once HMOS platform supports setColorFilter, then this custom attribute can be included.
+Due to unavailability of similar api as applyTransformation() in HarmonyOS platform, the animation behaviour is not exactly the same as android base library but it is similar.

 ## Licence
 ```